docknetwork/planning/spec/0000-template.md

 *This is the main body of the specification.
 It splits the problem into pieces.*

-*Consider whether this is going to be an imperative or declaritive style spec.*
+*Consider whether this is going to be an imperative or declarative style spec.*

 *Examples of type declarations and function signatures may be useful in communicating your vision.
 This document needs not specify detailed APIs.
 APIs will be proposed and reviewed within their respective codebases along with unit tests when possible.*